crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 performance guide](https://github.com/thekvs/cpp-serializers)
 that Cereal is faster than Protobufs.

-There are major problems with this approach of cursory evaluation of frameworks.
-Let us review how wrong this decision was.
+There are major problems with using cursory evaluation of frameworks.
+Let us review why.

 ### This ridiculous benchmark